-Since the first website appeared in 1991, the Internet has radically changed the life of mankind.
-Between the crypto-currencies and the Internet, parallels are inevitable (including a comparison with Netscape), and I wanted to analyze these comparisons and find out as accurately as possible at what stage of development we are now.
-I will also analyze the growth of the crypto currency market, compare it with the early stages of the Internet development and see what conclusions can be drawn from this.
+Since the first website appeared in 1991, the Internet has radically changed the life of humanity.
+There are inevitably parallels between cryptocurrencies and the Internet (including a comparison with Netscape), and I wanted to analyze these comparisons and find out as precisely as possible what stage of development we are now at.
+I will also analyze the growth of the cryptocurrency market, compare it with the early stages of Internet development and see what conclusions can be drawn from this.

-Inevitably, there are parallels between crypto-currencies and the Internet (including a comparison with Netscape); I wanted to analyze these comparisons and find out at what stage of development we are now.
+Inevitably, parallels are drawn between cryptocurrencies and the Internet (including a comparison with Netscape); I wanted to analyze these comparisons and find out at what stage of development we are now.

-Also, I will analyze the growth of the crypto currency market and the development of the Internet at an early stage in order to make any conclusions as a result.
+Also, I will analyze the growth of the cryptocurrency market and the development of the Internet at an early stage in order to draw any conclusions as a result.

-It is impossible to accurately determine how many people and how often they use crypto-currencies.
+It is impossible to determine exactly how many people and how often they use cryptocurrencies.
 This is due to the fact that:

-- Users can have several wallets for different crypto currency.
+- Users can have several wallets for different cryptocurrencies.

-- Users often store their crypto-currencies on the exchange, where they may have several purse addresses.
-In addition, exchanges usually create a new purse address for each transaction.
+- Users often store their cryptocurrencies on the stock exchange, where they can have several wallet addresses.
+In addition, exchanges typically create a new wallet address for each transaction.

-Therefore, the only way to determine the number of users is to calculate the average value.
+Therefore, the only way to determine the number of users is to calculate the average.

-I used several methods to analyze the growth in the number of users of crypto currency:
+I used several methods to analyze the growth in the number of cryptocurrency users:

-- increase in the number of purses Bitcoin and Ethereum;
+- the increase in the number of Bitcoin wallets and Ethereum;

-- an increase in the number of active addresses in Bitcoin and Ethereum networks (average user activity per day);
+- the increase in the number of active addresses in Bitcoin and Ethereum networks (average user activity per day);

-- increase in the number of users on crypto-exchanges;
+- increase in the number of users on cryptobirds;

-- the total volume of trade in crypto-currencies over a certain period of time.
+- total volume of cryptocurrency trading for a certain period of time.

-At the moment there are approximately 24 million addresses of wallets for Bitcoin.
-This does not mean that users are also 24 million, since one user can have several addresses, and generally there are recommendations to create a new address for each new transaction.
+Currently, there are approximately 24 million addresses of Bitcoin wallets.
+This does not mean that 24 million users, too, since one user may have several addresses, and in general there are recommendations to create a new address for each new transaction.